Recovery of Lost Income in a Personal Injury Case

 The second step in establishing a loss of earning capacity is to put a number on your claim.
 The amount claimed should not be arbitrary.
 It must be based on proper research and backed up by statistical evidence.
 At Injury Justice Law Firm, we work with the most reputable economists in Los Angeles, to help us document and prove our client’s economic damages.
 If you feel that your ability to perform your job was affected by your car accident or injury, call us today for a free, no obligation consultation.

 Aside from your health, loss of earnings is the most important part of your personal injury case.
 The welfare of your family and your loved ones will depend on your ability to get compensated for the entirety of the losses suffered.
 Do not short change yourself by trying to settle the claim on your own.
-An experienced and knowledgeable attorney at Injury Justice Law Firm will help guide you through the intricacies and complexities of making a loss of earnings claim to make sure you recover as much money for you and your family as possible.
-Call us today at (818) 642-5229, and let us help you get your life back on track.
+An experienced and knowledgeable Los Angeles personal injury attorney at our law firm will help guide you through the intricacies and complexities of making a loss of earnings claim to make sure you recover as much money for you and your family as possible.
+Call us today at 310-734-7974, and let us help you get your life back on track.

 Injured in an accident and don’t know what to do?
 Contact us now!